Organised crime in India: 1980s–present

 Chotta Rajan is the boss of a major crime syndicate based in Mumbai.
 He was a former key aide and lieutenant of Dawood Ibrahim.
 Starting as a petty thief and bootlegger working for Rajan Nair, also known as Bada Rajan (Big Rajan), Chota Rajan took the reins of Bada Rajan's gang after Bada Rajan's murder.
 Later, he was affiliated with and operated at the behest of Dawood in Mumbai and eventually fled India to Dubai in 1988.
+Following the split between Dawood Ibrahim and Chhota Rajan, Chhota Shakeel dispatched a hit squad that included operative Munna Jhingada to Bangkok in 2000 to launch a deadly assassination attempt on Rajan, resulting in the death of Rajan's associate Rohit Verma and Jhingada's subsequent arrest by Thai authorities.
+Former Chhota Rajan lieutenant Santosh Shetty also established a base in Bangkok, where he managed gang operations and orchestrated the October 2010 murder of rival gangster Bharat Nepali in a local hotel before being arrested by Thai police in August 2011.
 He is wanted for many criminal cases that include extortion, murder, smuggling, drug trafficking, and film finance.
 His brother is said to produce films financed by Rajan.
 He is wanted in 17 murder cases and several more attempted murders.
 Chhota Rajan was arrested in Bali by Indonesian police on 25 October 2015.
 He was extradited to India on 6 November after 27 years on the run and is currently awaiting trial in CBI custody.